dauwhe/pdm/README.md

 ```

-## Conversion
+## Conversions

-- an unzipped EPUB 3 works relatively well on the web if you can start with the `nav` file.
-If converting EPUB to WPUB, could you convert OPF to WAM/PDM, and add a link to that manifest to the `nav` file, and identify the location of the `nav` file as the URL of the WPUB?
+- An unzipped EPUB 3 works relatively well on the web if you can start with the `nav` file.
+If converting EPUB to WPUB, you could convert OPF to WAM/PDM, add a link to that manifest to the `nav` file, and identify the location of the `nav` file as the URL of the WPUB.

-- WPUB to EPUB would involve creating an OPF file from the manifest

-- Audio to WPUB would involve YAML to JSON, and creating an HTML entry page with a link to the new manifest.

 - Any conversion to or from EPUB would ignore some less-used features of EPUB, such as multiple renditions, or archaic features like the NCX.
 We would not aim to preserver internal IDs in the package file.

-## The future of EPUB

-EPUB is really three specs:

-1. [Content documents](http://w3c.github.io/publ-epub-revision/epub32/spec/epub-contentdocs.html).
-What HTML and CSS can be used?

-2. [OPF]((http://w3c.github.io/publ-epub-revision/epub32/spec/epub-packages.html).
-The `package` file describes structural and bibliographic metadata.

-3. [OCF](https://w3c.github.io/publ-epub-revision/epub32/spec/epub-ocf.html).
-How to package it?

-Perhaps the primary differentiation between WPUB and EPUB is packaging.

-There’s no reason we couldn’t update EPUB to use, for example, HTML in addition to XHTML.
-Existing content would not become invalid.
+- WPUB to EPUB would involve creating an OPF file from the manifest.

+- Audio to WPUB would involve YAML to JSON, and creating an HTML entry page with a link to the new manifest or (preferably) an embedded manifest.